jschwarzwalder/aws-sdk-php/docs/service/dynamodb-session-handler.rst

 Garbage Collection
 ------------------

-The DynamoDB Session Handler supports session garbage collection by using a series of ``Scan`` and ``BatchWriteItem`` operations.
-Due to the nature of how the ``Scan`` operation works and in order to find all of the expired sessions and delete them, the garbage collection process can require a lot of provisioned throughput.
+The |DDB| Session Handler supports session garbage collection by using a series of ``Scan`` and ``BatchWriteItem`` operations.
+Due to the nature of how the ``Scan`` operation works, and to find all of the expired sessions and delete them, the garbage collection process can require a lot of provisioned throughput.

-For this reason, we do not support automated garbage collection .
-A better practice is to schedule the garbage collection to occur during an off-peak time where a burst of consumed throughput will not disrupt the rest of the application.
+For this reason, we do not support automated garbage collection.
+A better practice is to schedule the garbage collection to occur during an off-peak time when a burst of consumed throughput will not disrupt the rest of the application.
 For example, you could have a nightly cron job trigger a script to run the garbage collection.
-This script would need to do something like the following:
+This script would need to do something like the following.

 .. code-block:: php